entrope/srnx/Succinct_RINEX.md

 and either 8 (if an explicit scaling value is present) or 0 (otherwise).

-If an explicit scale is used, it is stored as a ULEB128 indicating the scale times 1000.
+If an explicit scale is used, it is stored as a ULEB128 indicating the value of the least significant bit in milli-units (equivalently, the greatest common denominator of the observations in the `SOCD` chunk).
 For example, an explicit scale of 500 indicates that observation values are quantized to half-unit values.
-If no explicit scale is used, it is the same as 1: observation values are multiplied by 1000 before delta encoding.
+If no explicit scale is used, it is the same as 1: observation values directly represent milli-units before delta encoding.
-The maximum scale is 1e6, represented as one billion in ULEB128.
+The maximum scale is 1e6 units, represented as one billion in ULEB128.
 The scaled values MUST all be integers.

-The scale factor doubles as GCD extraction: when all observations for a (satellite, observation code) pair — i.e., within a single `SOCD` chunk — share a greatest common divisor larger than 1, the encoder SHOULD divide each observation by that GCD and record the GCD as the explicit scale.
-This reduces the bit-widths of delta-encoded values without any loss of information.

 Following this are `n` SLEB128 values representing the initial state of the delta coder.